On Tate conjecture for the special fibers of some unitary Shimura varieties: Construction of cycles in the case of

 for $\alpha = 1, \dots, \epsilon-1$; and we know that $\omega^\circ_{A^\vee_0/S, 1} \cap \Ker(\psi^\dR_{1, *, 1})$ has rank $r_0-r_\epsilon = \delta$ and $\omega^\circ_{A^\vee_\epsilon/S, 1} \subseteq \Ker(\phi^\dR_{\epsilon, *, 1})$.

 We shall show below in Theorem~\ref{T:smoothness Yj circ} that $Y_\bfj^\circ$ is smooth.
-Unfortunately, we do not know how to prove the non-emptyness of $Y_\bfj^\circ$, nor do we know if some $Y_\bfj$ is completely contained in some other $Y_\bfj$; but a good evidence is that the Dieudonn\'e modules in Example~\ref{E:toy model} satisfies all conditions (i)--(iv) above.
+Unfortunately, we do not know how to prove the non-emptiness of $Y_\bfj^\circ$, nor do we know if some $Y_\bfj$ is completely contained in some other $Y_\bfj$; but the fact that the Dieudonne modules in Example~\ref{E:toy model} satisfy conditions (i) - (iv) above is good evidence for this nonemptiness.
 Of course, if one can compute the intersection matrix in the sense of Theorem~\ref{Th-Conj} and calculate the determinant, one can then probably show that these $Y_\bfj$ are essentially different.
+But the difficulties of this computation lie in understanding the singularities at $Y_\bfj \backslash Y_\bfj^\circ$, which seems to be very combinatorially involved.

 \end{notation}

 \begin{theorem} Each $Y_\bfj^\circ$ is smooth of dimension $rs + (r-\delta)(s+\delta)$ (if not empty). \end{theorem} \begin{proof}